NessaAz/NessaAz/README.md

-- 👋 Hi, I’m @NessaAz
-- 👀 I’m interested in ...
-- 🌱 I’m currently learning ...
-- 💞️ I’m looking to collaborate on ...
-- 📫 How to reach me ...
 # 💫 About Me:
 🔭 I’m currently working on a chat app with Django<br>👯 I’m looking to collaborate on larger projects with Python, Flutter and deployments<br>🤝 I’m looking for help with getting work<br>🌱 I’m currently learning Flutter and Cloud Engineering<br>💬 Ask me about anything tech and cloud-related<br>⚡ Fun fact, I love heights